Bicycle Accident Lawyer

 There is a 7:1 size differential between cars and bicycles.
 So, when a car collides with a bicycle, the injuries can be devastating.
 An experienced personal injury lawyer can help you assert a claim or file a lawsuit over your injuries.

-A major problem with bicycle accidents in Portland, Oregon, is that bicyclists have little physical protection when it comes to riding.
+A major problem with bicycle accidents is that bicyclists have little physical protection when it comes to riding.
 What does this mean for bicyclists, pedestrians, or drivers?
 When cars do not obey the rules of the road, wrongful death or traumatic injuries can result.

-What are the most common motor vehicle offenses when it comes to bike accidents in Portland?
+What are the most common motor vehicle offenses when it comes to bike accidents?

 - Alcohol or drug intoxication while driving.

 - Reckless driving, whether speeding or ignoring traffic signals and signs

 - Failure to stop at a traffic light or stop signal—in Portland, most bicycle accidents occur at intersections.

 - Failure to stop before turning right at a red light.